eva-nikolai/ChicagoAirTravel/ChicagoAirTravel.md

 ## Chicago Airport Performance Predictions

-Contributors: Patrick Armstrong, Yixin Li, Eva Nikolai, Carson Hayes-Singer
+Contributors: Eva Nikolai, Patrick Armstrong, Carson Hayes-Singer, Yixin Li

 To acquire the data, we scraped the Bureau of Transportation Statistics website.
 The site has both yearly and monthly data available on multiple